d-iii-s/teaching-middleware/src/kafka-stream-client/java/README.md

 ## Running the example

 The individual clients expect a Kafka server to be running on `localhost`.
-First launch a ZooKeeper instance using the `zkServer.sh start` command.
-Then launch a Kafka instance using the `kafka-server-start.sh` command.
+Launch a Kafka instance using the `kafka-server-start.sh` command.

 Use `mvn compile` to compile the example.
 Then, use separate windows to run clients at your leisure.